imjacobclark/imjacobclark/README.md

 -->

-Hey, I'm Jake.
+Hey, I'm Jake, a Senior Technical Architect at the [BBC](https://www.bbc.co.uk) working across the Bitesize, CBeebies and CBBC websites, apps and games!

 I love solving problems, writing code, building teams and crafting products people love.

 I build systems of people and technology.
 I'm polyglot with a focus on engineering excellence, which means I like to work with the best tools for the job.